Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    ```

 <a name="configure-the-running-livecd"></a>
-### 4. Configure the Running LiveCD
+## 4. Configure the Running LiveCD

-1. Set up the Typescript directory as well as the initial typescript.
-This directory will be returned to for every typescript in the entire CSM installation.
+1. Set up the initial typescript.

    ```bash
    pit# cd ~